Add to your Claude Code skills

 | dotnet skills where | Show install paths |

-Use --agent to target a specific agent, --scope to choose global or project install.
-Use dotnet skills list --installed-only or the shorter dotnet skills list --local when you only want the installed inventory, or --available-only when you want the detailed category-by-category breakdown of the remaining catalog.
-The default list view stays compact: it shows the current target inventory, compares project/global scope when that comparison is meaningful, and keeps the remaining catalog as a short category summary instead of dumping one giant description table.
-The CLI renders rich terminal tables by default so you can quickly see installed versions, update candidates, install commands, and when a newer dotnet-skills package is available on NuGet. dotnet skills --version is a shortcut for the version view.
+Use --agent to target a specific agent platform, --scope to choose global or project install.
+Use dotnet skills list --installed-only or the shorter dotnet skills list --local when you only want the installed inventory, or --available-only when you want the detailed collection-by-collection breakdown of the remaining catalog.
+The default list view stays compact: it shows the current target inventory, compares project/global scope when that comparison is meaningful, and keeps the remaining catalog as a short collection summary instead of dumping one giant description table.
+The CLI renders rich terminal tables by default so you can quickly see installed versions, update candidates, install commands, and when a newer dotnet-skills, dotnet-agents, or agents package is available on NuGet. dotnet skills --version, dotnet agents --version, and agents --version are shortcuts for the version view.

-dotnet skills package list shows the ready-made packages.
-Package installs are bulk shortcuts for related skill sets, so dotnet skills install package ai, dotnet skills install package code-quality, dotnet skills install package mcaf, or dotnet skills install package orleans will install every skill mapped to that package in one pass.
+dotnet skills bundle list shows the ready-made focused bundles.
+Bundle installs are bulk shortcuts for related skill sets, so dotnet skills install bundle quality, dotnet skills install bundle frontend-quality, dotnet skills install bundle mcaf, or dotnet skills install bundle orleans install every skill mapped to that focused bundle in one pass.

 dotnet skills recommend is a scan-only command: it inspects local project files, proposes a skill list, and prints the install command you can run if you agree with the recommendations.
 It does not install anything automatically.